About the Project

-Type 1 diabetes mellitus (T1DM) is a chronic autoimmune disease, in which auto-reactive CD8+ T cells destroy pancreatic β cells.
+Type 1 diabetes mellitus (T1DM) is a chronic autoimmune disease in which auto-reactive CD8+ T cells destroy pancreatic β cells.
 These auto-reactive CD8+ T cells recognize a self-antigen presented in the context of the certain major histocompatibility complex (MHC) class I molecules.

-In this interdisciplinary research, we closely collaborate with structural biologists at the Frontier Institute of Science and Technology of Xi’an Jiaotong University, China and computational molecular biologists at the Institute for Mathematics of Free University Berlin, Germany.
+In this interdisciplinary research, we closely collaborate with structural biologists at the Frontier Institute of Science and Technology of Xi’an Jiaotong University, China, and computational molecular biologists at the Institute for Mathematics of Free University Berlin, Germany.
 In the long term, this work may establish a novel mode of treatment for the autoimmunity.

 Xi’an Jiaotong University (XJTU) is a Chinese C9 League university included in the state-level Project 211 and Project 985, and the hub of the University Alliance of the Silk Road.
 The School of Medicine of XJTU has over 4,000 excellent and experienced employees in 28 departments (including affiliated hospitals).
 The Second Affiliated Hospital is a modern hospital with comprehensive care facilities that integrates medical teaching, scientific research and preventive health care, and ranks in China’s top 100 hospitals.
 With roughly 2,200 beds, more than 80,000 patients in part-time and full-time inpatient treatment, as well as 1,900,000 patients in ambulant treatment, are medicated each year.

 The main focus of the Garstka lab is to define how MHC class I antigen presentation contributes to autoimmunity in type 1 diabetes mellitus (T1DM) and develop diagnostic and therapeutic methods for the treatment of T1DM.
 The research is embedded in the Department of Core Research Laboratory that has a strong background in immunology and clinical research.
 Locally, we collaborate with medical doctors at the Endocrinology Departments of the First and Second Affiliated Hospitals of Xi’an Jiaotong University and the Fourth Military Hospital in Xi’an, and experts of the Frontier Institute of Science and Technology of Xi’an Jiaotong University.
-Internationally, we collaborate with the research groups in Germany, the Netherlands, Poland and the UK.
+Internationally, we collaborate with the research groups in Germany, the Netherlands, Poland, France and the UK.

-Additional information can be obtained from Dr. Malgorzata Garstka at [email protected] http://www.xjtu.edu.cn/jsnr.jsp?wbtreeid=1632&wbwbxjtuteacherid=1801 https://www.linkedin.com/in/malgorzata-a-garstka-0bb93313/
+Additional information can be obtained from Prof. Malgorzata Garstka at firstname.lastname@example.org

-Interested applicants are advised to email [email protected]
+Interested applicants are advised to email to email@example.com the following documents for initial review and assessment.

-- Two recommendation letters from professors or associate professors with company/university letterhead
+• Two recommendation letters from professors or associate professors with company/university letterhead

-- Personal statement outlining your interests in the position
+• Personal statement outlining your interests in the position

-- Copies of research achievements: published research papers, award certificates or other documents to prove applicant’s achievement and ability in academic research
+• Copies of research achievements: published research papers, award certificates or other documents to prove applicant’s achievement and ability in academic research

-1. Luimstra J.J*, Garstka M.A.*^, Roex M.C.J., Redeker A., Janssen G.M.C, van Veelen P.A., Arens R., Falkenburg J.H.F, Jacques Neefjes^, Huib Ovaa^ (2018).
+2. Luimstra J.J*, Garstka M.A.*^, Roex M.C.J., Redeker A., Janssen G.M.C, van Veelen P.A., Arens R., Falkenburg J.H.F, Jacques Neefjes^, Huib Ovaa^ (2018).
 A rapid and flexible MHC class I multimer loading system for large-scale detection of antigen-specific T cell responses.
 J Exp Med 215(5): 1493-1504.

-2. Garstka M., Fish A., Celie P.H.N., Joosetn R.P., Janssen G.M.C., Berlin I., Hoppes R., Stadnik M., Janssen L., Ovaa H., van Veelen P.A., Perrakis A., and Neefjes J. (2015) The first step of peptide selection in antigen presentation by MHC class I molecules.
+3. Garstka M., Fish A., Celie P.H.N., Joosetn R.P., Janssen G.M.C., Berlin I., Hoppes R., Stadnik M., Janssen L., Ovaa H., van Veelen P.A., Perrakis A., and Neefjes J. (2015) The first step of peptide selection in antigen presentation by MHC class I molecules.
 Proc Natl Acad Sci U S A., 112:1505-10.

-3. Garstka M.A., Fritzsche S., Lenart I., Hein Z., Jankevicius G., Boyle L.H., Elliott T., Trowsdale J., Antoniou A.N., Zacharias M., and Springer S. (2011).
+4. Garstka M.A., Fritzsche S., Lenart I., Hein Z., Jankevicius G., Boyle L.H., Elliott T., Trowsdale J., Antoniou A.N., Zacharias M., and Springer S. (2011).
 Tapasin dependence of major histocompatibility complex class I molecules correlates with their conformational flexibility.
 FASEB J., 25: 3989-98.